Israel–United Kingdom relations: Anglo-Yishuv relations (1914-48)

 Britain seized Palestine from the Ottoman Empire during the Sinai and Palestine Campaign in World War I. Close cooperation between Britain and the Yishuv, the nascent pre-state Jewish community in Palestine, developed during this time, when Britain received intelligence from the Nili Jewish spy network, which assisted British forces in conquering Palestine.
 Additionally, over 5000 Jews from various countries served in the Jewish Legion of the British Army which fought at Gallipoli and in the Palestine Campaign, although some Palestinian Jews also served in the Ottoman Army.
 In 1917, Britain issued the pro-Zionist Balfour Declaration, which called for the establishment of a national home for the Jewish people in Palestine.
 Six weeks afterward, British troops concluded the Palestine campaign, driving out the Ottoman army from Jerusalem, under the leadership of Field Marshal Allenby.
 The British then took control of Palestine.
 In 1920, Britain established its authority under the Mandate for Palestine granted by the League of Nations, which was confirmed in the San Remo Agreement of 1922.
-A High Commissioner was appointed with instructions to allow the Jews to build their national home, and spent 31 years in charge of British Mandate Palestine under a League of Nations mandate that originally extended to both sides of the Jordan River, although Transjordan was considered as a separate territory from Palestine by the British.
+A High Commissioner was appointed with instructions to allow the Jews to build their national home, and spent 31 years in charge of British Mandate Palestine under a League of Nations mandate that originally extended to both sides of the Jordan River.
+In 1921, Colonial Secretary Winston Churchill visited the Jewish community and endorsed the fulfillment of long-standing Jewish aspirations to the land.
+In 1922, he separated Transjordan from the mandate, reconstituting it as an emirate ruled by the Hashemites.
+He also issued the White Paper of 1922, reaffirming Britain's commitment to the Balfour Declaration while stipulating that Jewish immigration be limited by the country's economic absorptive capacity.